choxi/choxi.github.com/_posts/2012-1-16-the-anonymous-user-pattern.md

 ![](/images/stripe_anonymous_users.jpg)

-While I can't know for sure, I'd imagine that this would increase conversions quite a bit.
-We didn't require sign ups on [Bloc](http://www.trybloc.com) from day one so I don't have any data to support that, but I may retrospectively throw in a test and do a follow-up post on the conversion numbers.
+There are a few posts that make a convincing case for allowing users to "try before they buy", [Unbounce was able to increase their conversion rates by 12%](http://unbounce.com/lead-generation/conversion-psychology-1-why-stealing-grapes-increases-form-conversions-case-study/) using this model.
+The idea is to earn the trust of your users with a minimal investment on their part, **you want to ease them along the funnel instead of requiring the large upfront cost of giving up their email address and creating another online account to keep mental note of**.
 This post is more of a technical one on how to implement the pattern and allow users to try out a fully-functioning version of your product before signing up.